-- (a) WIS will not charge students tuition except to the same extent as school districts may be permitted to do so with respect to out-of-state and adult students pursuant to chapter 28A.225 RCW; provided, that WIS may charge students fees for participation in optional extracurricular events and activities if authorized under state law and rules. - (b) WIS agrees that it will not limit admission to the School on any basis other than age group, grade level, or capacity and must otherwise enroll all students who apply; provided, that if capacity is insufficient to enroll all students who apply, the School may prioritize the enrollment of tribal members and siblings of already enrolled students.
-Provided, the School may revise and amend the educational program and curriculum presented in the Final Approved Application at its discretion in accordance with Section III.A.2 of this Compact.
+- (a) The School Board will not charge students tuition except to the same extent as school districts may be permitted to do so with respect to out-of-state and adult students pursuant to chapter 28A.225 RCW; provided, that the School Board may charge students fees for participation in optional extracurricular events and activities if authorized under state law and rules. - (b) The School Board agrees that it will not limit admission to the School on any basis other than age group, grade level, or capacity and must otherwise enroll all students who apply; provided, that if capacity is insufficient to enroll all students who apply, the School may prioritize the enrollment of Quileute Tribe members and siblings of already enrolled students.